-· Acts of war, such as armed invasion, no matter if war has been declared or not

-Services in the armed forces of any country.
+- Acts of war, such as armed invasion, no matter if war has been declared or not - Services in the armed forces of any country.
 This includes the air force, army, coast guard, marines, national guard or navy.
 It also includes any related civilian forces or units.
-However, this exclusion does not apply to members of the U.S. military (active or retired) or their dependents enrolled in the TRICARE program.
-This plan will be primary to TRICARE for these members when required by federal law.